 RiptGear® bunion corrector sleeves can help alleviate pain and reduce the strain of sore, painful bunions also known as hallux valgus.
-The gentle compression restores the natural alignment of your toes by gently stretching tight muscles and ligaments.
-The attached toe separator keeps your big toe in proper alignment.
+The gentle compression of our corrector sleeves can help restore the natural alignment of your toes by gently stretching tight muscles and ligaments.
+The attached toe separator pushes your big toe towards proper alignment.

 • Style: Unisex for both men and women

 • Material: Beige Lycra

 • Sizes Available: Small and Large